Social Security Benefits – Missouri Social Security Disability Attorney

 Seriously injured workers should also consider applying for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits and possibly disability retirement.
 These claims require different documentation than workers compensation claims, and the definitions of disability are different than under workers compensation law.
 A Social Security Disability claim for a young person is generally difficult to support and should be handled by an attorney with experience in both Social Security Disability law and Missouri Workers Compensation law.

 There may also be auxiliary Social Security Disability (SSD) benefits available for children and spouses of the injured workers, including Medicare.
-There is a waiting period before Social Security Disability benefits begin.
+There is a waiting period before the Social Security Disability benefits begin.
 It is important to begin the application process as soon as possible in order to receive benefits at the earliest opportunity.

 How the Social Security Disability Insurance process works